GLOBAL MARKETS-Weak European data hits euro, lifts bonds

 Asia-Pacific valuations https://tmsnrt.rs/2Dr2BQA

-(Additional reporting by Stella Qui in Sydney and Yoruk Bahceli in Amsterdam Editing by Tomasz Janowski)
+(Additional reporting by Stella Qui in Sydney and Yoruk Bahceli in Amsterdam Editing by Tomasz Janowski and Mark Potter)

 ((marc.jones@thomsonreuters.com; +44 (0)20 7513 4042; Reuters Messaging: marc.jones.thomsonreuters.com@reuters.net Twitter @marcjonesrtrs))